The-AI-Alliance/open-trusted-data-initiative/docs/catalog/other_datasets.markdown

 {: .note}
 > **NOTE:** Because this dataset is published in Hugging Face, it will appear in our catalog soon.

+### WAXAL: A Large-Scale Multilingual African Language Speech Corpus

+[WAXAL](https://huggingface.co/datasets/google/WaxalNLP){:target="waxal-hf"} ([paper](https://arxiv.org/abs/2602.02734){:target="waxal-hf"}) is a large-scale multilingual African language speech corpus.
+Quoting from the abstract:

+{: .attention}
+> The advancement of speech technology has predominantly favored high-resource languages, creating a significant digital divide for speakers of most Sub-Saharan African languages.
+To address this gap, we introduce WAXAL, a large-scale, openly accessible speech dataset for 21 languages representing over 100 million speakers.
+The collection consists of two main components: an Automated Speech Recognition (ASR) dataset containing approximately 1,250 hours of transcribed, natural speech from a diverse range of speakers, and a Text-to-Speech (TTS) dataset with over 180 hours of high-quality, single-speaker recordings reading phonetically balanced scripts...

+## Domain-specific Datasets

 ### Finance

 * [SEC Filings](https://www.sec.gov/data-research){:target="_blank"}